 A551 Y552 L553 X554 R555 R556 L557 X558 E559.

-Again, almost all of the key residues identified before in the Gram-negative bacteria were found in the Gram-positive sequences but there are a few variations.
+Again, almost all of the key residues identified before in the Gram-negative bacteria were found in the Gram-positive sequences, but there are a few variations.
 The key Y437 residue in the E. coli and B. japonicum sequences has been replaced by an asparagine (N) in the four Arthrobacter/Paenarthrobacter and four Corynebacterium sequences.
 Other conservative substitutions include the replacement of methionine (M) with leucine (L) at position 286, the replacement of alanine (A) with threonine (A) at position 541, and the replacement of valine (V) with isoleucine (I) at position 554.
 Alignment of the eight bifunctional Gram-positive sequences with the monofunctional Thermus and Deinococcus sequences confirmed that the same key residues are present in both types of proline dehydrogenase.
 This suggests that the basic mechanism for proline binding and oxidation and for FAD binding and reduction is the same in all of these microorganisms.

 3.3.
 PROTEINS WITH L-Δ1-PYRROLINE-5-CARBOXYLATE DEHYDROGENASE ACTIVITY